junwin/junwin.github.io/posts/2019-02-21-MLNetHousePriceRegression.md

 # Load and predict house sale prices
 Once you have tweaked the features and evaluate different training, you can then use the model to predict sales prices.
 I think this where the ML .NET framework shines because we can then use the cool tools in .Net to support different ways to use the model.

-You can find a desciption of the meterics used here https://docs.microsoft.com/en-us/nimbusml/concepts/metrics
+You can find a desciption of the [metrics used here](https://docs.microsoft.com/en-us/nimbusml/concepts/metrics)
 ```C#
  public static void PredictSinglePrice(HouseData houseData, MLContext mlContext, string dataPath, string outputModelPath = "housePriceModel.zip")
         {